twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TADDUVSFORM** – Used by East Asian fonts to add Unicode variation sequences.
 * **TADVANCEDEDITFORM** – Edits one naming field in the font.
 * **TANCHORMANAGERFRAME** and **TANCHORMANAGERFRM** (version 7.0 & above) – Used to manage anchors in the font if positioning data exists.
-* **TAUTOKERNEXFORM** (**TAUTOKERNINGFORM** in version 3.0.1 until 6.5) – Shows a dialog to automatically add kerning pairs to the OpenType layout tables (version 7.0 & above) or legacy kerning tables (version 1.0 until 6.5).
+* **TAUTOKERNEXFORM** (**TAUTOKERNINGFORM** in version 3.0.1 until 6.5) – Automatically add kerning pairs to the OpenType layout tables (version 7.0 & above) or legacy kerning tables (version 1.0 until 6.5).
-* **TAUTOMETRICSFORM** (version 3.0.1 & above) – Shows a wizard to automatically generate metrics for glyphs.
-Only used in proportional fonts, so in general you don't have to use it in monospaced fonts. **Fun fact:** High-Logic uses the same optical metrics adjustment user interface in their font generator *Scanahand*.
+* **TAUTOMETRICSFORM** (version 3.0.1 & above) – Automatically generate metrics for glyphs.
+Only useful for proportional fonts, so in general you don't have to use it in monospaced or pixelated fonts. **Fun fact:** High-Logic uses the same optical metrics adjustment user interface in their font generator *Scanahand*.
-* **TAUTONAMEFORM** (version 5.0 until 6.5) – Shows a wizard to automatically change the naming fields of a font.
+* **TAUTONAMEFORM** (version 3.1.2 until 6.5) – Automatically change the naming fields of a font.
 * **TBASICEDITFORM** (**TADVANCEDNAMINGFORM** in version 3.0 until 6.5) – Used when editing a naming field or including additional naming fields in the font (replaced with `TFONTPROPERTIESFORM` in version 7.0 & above).
 * **TCHANGETAGFORM** (version 7.0 & above) – Shows a dialog to change tags in the font.
 * **TCHARACTERTOGLYPHINDEXMAPPINGFORM** (version 2.0 until 6.5) – Shows a dialog to map characters to glyph indexes.